chip003/starground-modding/docs/_general/wiki-contribute.md

 ## Some Notes about Pull Request.
 A pull request being created doesn't mean that the wiki will now show your information.
-For your changes to go live on the wiki page, Big Boy (Jessie) has to accept and merge the pull request into the official modding repository.
+For your changes to go live on the wiki page, Big Boy (Jesse) has to accept and merge the pull request into the official modding repository.